-The Four Biggest Hidden CEO Succession Risks and How to Avoid Them hen it goes well, CEO succession planning produces a strong internal successor who, in the short term, is well-received by the organization and Wall Street and, in the long run, has the right vision and strategy for the business and drives the company to achieve above-market growth and shareholder value creation.
+Improving the Odds of Having a CEO-Ready Internal When the Time Comes hen it goes well, CEO succession planning produces a strong internal successor who, in the short term, is well-received by the organization and Wall Street and, in the long run, has the right vision and strategy for the business and drives the company to achieve above-market growth and shareholder value creation.
 Most boards strive for a best-in-class process that maximizes the future readiness of internal talent, aligns directors behind the ultimate selection and, of course, identifies the best candidate for the CEO role.